FirestormAngel/raspberry-documentation/README_v2.md

 ### This will probably work on all Raspberry Pi 4 models.
 * Chapter 0x00: Hardware and Requirements
 * Chapter 0x01: Installing the raspberry SD card
-* Chapter 0x02: Update the Debian Buster image file
+* Chapter 0x02: Update the Ubuntu 22.04.3 image file
 * Chapter 0x03: Configuring IP addresses on eth0 and wlan0
 * Chapter 0x04: Synchronizing the time with Network Time Servers
 * Chapter 0x05: Installing and configuring components for RSyslog